 Bologna that has gone bad will emit a strong and unpleasant odor.
 If it smells sour, rancid, or otherwise off-putting, it is likely spoiled.
 If you’re unsure about the smell, it’s better to err on the side of caution and discard the bologna.

 Bologna that has been stored improperly or for too long will develop a slimy texture.
+This sliminess is caused by bacterial or mold growth, which produces a sticky film on the meat.
 This sliminess is a clear indication that the meat has gone bad and should be discarded immediately.
-The texture of fresh bologna should be relatively dry and firm.
+Fresh bologna should have a firm texture, so if it feels slimy or sticky to the touch, it is best to avoid consuming it.

 Presence of mold